polyipseity/information/special/value proposition canvas.md

 insufficiency: not enough jobs, pains, and gains
 mix: mixing customer segments
 mix: mixing jobs and outcomes
+opposite: gains and pains are not opposite, gains are beyond expectation while pains are falling short of expectation
 reversed: listing jobs, pains, and gains from your product value propositions
 vagueness: vague jobs, pains, and gains
 """.strip().splitlines(),